New Grad Student Loan Questions and Answers: Consolidation

 “How do we know if our student loans are able to be consolidated?”

-Your Direct and/or FFEL program loans need only be in their grace period, deferment, or repayment in order to include them in a Federal Direct Consolidation Loan.
+Your Direct Loans, Health Professions Student Loans, Perkins Loans, Loans for Disadvantaged Student, or FFEL program loans need only be in their grace period, deferment, or repayment in order to include them in a Federal Direct Consolidation Loan.

 Your Direct Unsubsidized veterinary school loans should enter their grace period shortly after your last semester ends or after graduation.
 I wish I knew the rhyme or reason for each school’s timing on the loan status switch, but it’s highly variable.
 Some schools switch over quickly and some even a few days before graduation.
 Others can take a few weeks or even a month to reflect your graduation status.